leotodisco/leotodisco/README.md

 ### About me
 - 👋 Hi, I am Leopoldo Todisco.
-- 🌎 I am 24 years old, and I am from Italy,
+- 🌎 I am 25 years old, and I am from Italy,
-- 📚 I am a Computer Science student currently enrolled in the Master's degree program at University of Salerno.
+- 📚 I am a Data Scientist and a Computer Science student currently enrolled in the Master's degree program at University of Salerno.
-- 👀 My dedication to the Computer Science manifests itself in a profound interest in various aspects, with a particular focus on Software Engineering and Artificial Intelligence.
+- 👀 My dedication to the Computer Science manifests itself in a profound interest in various aspects, with a particular focus on Artificial Intelligence..
-- 🌱 Currently, I am studying Software Engineering, Management and Evolution and Software Engineering for AI.

 ### Languages and Frameworks: